How do I view and sort discussion replies as an instructor?

 Group discussions only appear for students if they are a member of the group.

 Discussion replies are shown in order of post date.
-In discussion replies, a blue dot indicates the reply is new and unread.
-A white dot indicates a reply is read.
-When you navigate away from the Discussion or refresh the page, the blue dots will change to white dots indicating the replies are read.
+In discussion replies, the unread icon indicates the reply is new and unread .
+The read icon indicates a reply is read .
+When you navigate away from the discussion or refresh the page, Canvas automatically marks the replies as read.
 After Canvas has changed the reply status, you can manually mark discussion replies as read or unread at any time.

 View Threaded Discussion